 More than 9 in 10 parents who identify as Democrats (91 percent), 86 percent of parents who self-identify as Independents and 80 percent of parents identifying as Republicans report that they favor public funding for afterschool programs.

-STELLA
+Student 1

-Thank you, Addison and Erin.
+Thank you, ----- and ------.

-Erica
+Student 7

 Congressman Cleaver, we would like to thank you again for your support to federally funded after school programs and ask you to continue supporting them in the future.
 As you can see, these programs help reduce social inequalities and contribute to a more just society.

 Specifically, would you speak with House appropriators and urge them to continue their investment in America’s children by increasing the current funding of $1.21 billion for the 21st Century Community Learning Centers so more of the 19 million kids waiting for access get the chance to participate?

-(Henry?)
+Student 8

 Congressman Cleaver, as our club moves forward with its activities, we would like to ask you a few questions to help us in our efforts to be a positive force in our community:

 Which type of policies or collective actions you think would help reduce social inequalities in Kansas City?